jexuswebserver/jexus_docs/manager/getting-started/features.rst

 ----------------------------------------------
 An IIS Express server can be easily created from a custom configuration file.

 #.
-Click "File | Connect to a Server…” menu item, and a wizard starts,
+Click "File | Connect to a Server…" menu item, and a wizard starts,

    .. image:: _static/add_server_types.png